Learn about the various data settings in ChartMogul and how to configure them.

 Smart Activity Classification allows you to select how ChartMogul treats multiple subscription activities taking place within a set timeframe.
 For example, when a new customer purchases multiple new subscriptions at the same time.

-Read more about revenue recognition strategies.
+Read more about revenue recognition settings.